 The Nominating and Corporate Governance Committee will consider candidates identified through the processes described above, and will evaluate each of them, including incumbents, based on the same criteria.
 The Nominating and Corporate Governance Committee also takes into account the contributions of incumbent directors as Board members and the benefits to us arising from their experience on our Board.
-Although the Nominating and Corporate Governance Committee will consider candidates identified by stockholders, the Nominating and Corporate Governance Committee will consider candidates to our Board, and our Board may determine not to nominate any candidates recommended by the Nominating and Corporate Governance Committee.
+Although the Nominating and Corporate Governance Committee will consider candidates identified by stockholders, the Nominating and Corporate Governance Committee will consider candidates to our Board, and our Board may determine not to recommend those candidates to our Board, and our Board may determine not to nominate any candidates recommended by the Nominating and Corporate Governance Committee.
 No director nominee named in this proxy statement was nominated by stockholders.